locize/ngx-translate-example/README.md

-# ngx-translate example with locize integration
+# ngx-translate example with [locize](https://locize.com) integration

 Uses [ngx-translate](http://www.ngx-translate.com/).

-The most important part regarding locize is [here](https://github.com/locize/ngx-translate-example/blob/main/src/app/app.module.ts).
+The most important part regarding [locize](https://locize.com) is [here](https://github.com/locize/ngx-translate-example/blob/main/src/app/app.module.ts).

+This example is also using [locizer](https://github.com/locize/locizer) to optionally send the missing keys to [locize](https://locize.com), so they can directly be translated... analogous to [this example](https://dev.to/adrai/unleash-the-full-power-of-angular-i18next-4b7o#save-missing).

 ## Development server